 Partner Content: This content was created by a business partner of Motor1 and researched and written independently of the Motor1 newsroom.
 Links in this article may result in us earning a commission.
 Learn More

 Even if your insurance company offers a monthly payment schedule, you are typically required to choose a six or twelve-month contract.
 Those looking for short-term options, might be interested in month-to-month car insurance.
 But does this type of insurance exist?

 In short, not usually.
 Temporary car insurance in the United States is very rare.
 There are a few circumstances when month-to-month auto insurance makes sense, but you are unlikely to find a legitimate company that offers short-term plans.
 This does not mean you can’t find cheap quotes for your needs, though.

 Even if you’re driving your car for just a few weeks – or days – nearly all states legally require car insurance.
 We recommend sticking to the best car insurance providers and making longer plans work for your time frame.
 We’ll dive into how to do this below.

-To start comparing free car insurance quotes, enter your zip code in the tool below.
+To start comparing free car insurance quotes, enter your zip code in the tool above.
 Or, for an even easier process, call our team at (844) 246-8209 to get free, personalized quotes seven days a week.

 What Is Month-To-Month Car Insurance?